kihuni/Shell_Scripting/README.md

 - In linux we specify a shebang at the top `#!/bin/bash` so that linux knowswhat interpreter to use

-   Learn more basics of shell script using bash [here](https://github.com/kihuni/Shell_Scripting/blob/main/myscript.sh)
+   Learn basics of shell script using bash [here](https://github.com/kihuni/Shell_Scripting/blob/main/myscript.sh)